The International Investigations Review: Italy

 For a full and effective operation of the procedure, the following measures are considered appropriate:

-- the provision of a person able to receive reports, although the law does not provide a specific recipient of alerts;
+- the provision of a person able to receive reports, although the law does not specify a particular recipient for alerts;

-- the identification of a system of management of violation reports that allows the anonymity of the whistle-blower to be guaranteed;
+- the identification of a system of management of violation reports that guarantees the anonymity of the whistle-blower;

-- the specific training of top managers, as well as those subordinated to them; and
+- the specific training of senior managers, as well as those subordinated to them; and

 - the integration of the disciplinary system set up by the MOG, with the inclusion of sanctions against those who violate the protection measures of the reporting person and against those who carry out, with malice or gross negligence, reports that prove to be unfounded.

 Decree 231/2001 regulates the criminal responsibility of corporations with regard to offences committed by their representatives or employees.
 Even though the Decree provides (formally) for administrative sanctions against corporations, the underlying offence is criminal and it is in criminal proceedings that the offence is ascertained and the sanction imposed.

 It is a criminal court that tries the case and the corporation will have all the defence rights and guarantees of a defendant in a criminal trial.
 Moreover, this kind of provision certainly responds to the Engel criteria (specifically, the nature of the offence and severity of the penalty), under which the European Court of Human Rights considers a punishment to be effectively criminal, in regard to the need to respect the provisions of the European Convention on Human Rights.7